AFLplusplus/AFLplusplus/docs/ideas.md

 Schedulers is a mechanism that selects items from the fuzzing corpus based on strategy and randomness.
-One scheduler might focus on long paths, another on rarity of edges disocvered, still another on a combination on things.
+One scheduler might focus on long paths, another on rarity of edges discovered, still another on a combination on things.
 Some of the schedulers in afl++ have to be ported, but you are free to come up with your own if you want to - and see how it performs.